VasilisSpegkas/messenger/README.md

 # messenger
---Messenger console application using JAVA-JRE 1.8 and mySQL workbench 8.
+Messenger console application using JAVA-JRE 1.8 and mySQL workbench 8.

---mySQL-connector 8.0.13.jar is needed to be added inside the projects library 'build path'.
+***HOW TO RUN(for newbies).*** mySQL-connector 8.0.13.jar is needed to be added inside the projects library 'build path'.
+Extract it and save at your Desktop.
+Find the mySQL-connector 8.0.13.jar file and add it inside the build path of your project using your IDE to allow connection to the database.

---Open the messenger.sql using mySQL workbench to create the schema needed for the application.
-Its usefull to know that inside the project a database schema is set to be created if does not already exist inside mySQL.
+Open the messenger.sql script using mySQL workbench to create the schema needed for the application.
+(Its usefull to know that inside the project a database schema is set to be created if does not already exist inside mySQL).

---This project connects to the database by using the default mySQL connection instance.Before running make sure the following information located inside the messenger-->src-->messenger.dao-->SqlMethods.class is correct in order to connect.
+This project connects to the database by using the default mySQL connection instance.
+Before running make sure the following information located inside the messenger-->src-->messenger.dao-->SqlMethods.class is correct in order to connect.
 You will most likely need to change the PASSWORD value.
+Open SqlMethods.class with your IDE to change the values if needed.
   HOST = "localhost";
 	PORT = "3306";
 	USER = "root";